Scripture: Psalm 147:3

 Read this chapter →Scripture: Proverbs 17:28

-I learned early that silence was safer than honesty, strength was required to survive, and usefulness was how love was earned.
-This chapter explains how those lessons shaped the way I learned to relate, endure, and love.
+Childhood emotional neglect can teach you that silence is safer than honesty, strength is safer than softness, and usefulness is the safest way to belong.
+This chapter reflects on how those early survival strategies shaped the way I learned to relate, endure, and love.

 Read this chapter →Scripture: Romans 8:38-39